House Concerts and House Parties with Chris ChickeringApril 2, 2016

-House Concerts and House Parties with Chris Chickering are special experiences guests will remember for years to come.
+Hosting a House Concert or House Party with Chris Chickering is a special experience your guests will remember for years to come.
 This page explains how you can host either.

 To get the ball rolling on your house concert or house party please call 505-670-0712 or email: Hello@ChrisChickering.com

-“This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering, accompanied by vocalist/guitarist Daniel Murphy.
+“This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering.
 It was a delightful evening beginning with a wine & cheese social hour followed by the concert which was performed on our covered porch.

 The guests raved about the quality of the concert calling it “enchanting”, “fun”, “inspirational” & “awesome”…”Chris’ original lyrics are so heartfelt.”

 It was remarkable to experience such wonderful talent right in our own living room!
-Chris & Daniel are not only professional but are also sweet, kind & fun so the entire evening felt like a lovely group of old friends enjoying each other’s company & gifts.
-Thank you Chris & Daniel for sharing your passion with us!”
+Chris is not only professional but also sweet, kind & fun so the entire evening felt like a lovely group of old friends enjoying each other’s company & gifts.”

 – Drue Anderson